awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-deployment-revision.md

-# AWS CodeDeploy DeploymentGroup Revision<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision"></a>
+# CodeDeploy DeploymentGroup Revision<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision"></a>

-`Revision` is a property of the [AWS::CodeDeploy::DeploymentGroup](aws-resource-codedeploy-deploymentgroup.md) property that defines the location of the AWS CodeDeploy application revision to deploy\.
+`Revision` is a property of the [AWS::CodeDeploy::DeploymentGroup](aws-resource-codedeploy-deploymentgroup.md) property that defines the location of the CodeDeploy application revision to deploy\.

-## Syntax<a name="w4ab1c21c10c72c21c61b5"></a>
+## Syntax<a name="w13ab1c21c10c78c21c61b5"></a>

 ### JSON<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-syntax.json"></a>